traitecoevo/stan_crossval_demo/README.md

 ### Combining chains for each model
 Once all jobs are complete, you will want to examine model diagnostics, posteriors and produce plots.
 To do this we need to combine all the chains associated with a given model.

-We have incorporated these processes into remake, allowing us to do all of the above with a single remake call in R:
+We have incorporated these processes into remake, allowing us to do all of the above with a single remake call in R. To do this, open up a new R session in the directory `stan_crossval_demo`.
+(We can't use the existing R session because that is an R session opened in the docker container)

 ```
 R